surlykke/Go-Generics-with-constraints/README.md

 A compiler should extract the restriction 'addable' - that a concrete type substituted for `T` must support the addition operator, and the compiler would use that knowledge in checking the validity of concrete instantiations of `Add`.

-What I want to do here is develop an alternative to that: Rather than having the compiler extract restrictions, put the onus on the developer to declare these restrictions _explicitly_.
+What I want to do here is develop an alternative to that:
+Rather than having the compiler extract restrictions, put the onus on the developer to declare these restrictions _explicitly_.

 So I propose generics for Go with _constraints_:

-Generics means that types and functions may be _parametrized_, ie. depend on type parameters.
-They may be instantiated with _concrete types_ substituted for the type parameters.

 Constraints means that a generic declaration may restrict what concrete types can be substituted for a type parameter.